 - Pros: Simple setup, works across devices.

-- Pricing: Free plan available, paid plans for extras.
+- Pricing: Free plan available; paid plans add features.

 Spreadsheet-Based Budgeting Tools

 Want total control?
-Spreadsheets are minimalist budgeting tools with endless customization options.
+Spreadsheets give you endless customization.

 Google Sheets Budget Templates